run-house/runhouse/docs/how-to-use-runhouse.rst

 1a.
 Starting the Runhouse Server Daemon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If not already running, the client will start the Runhouse API server daemon on the compute and form a secure network connection (either over SSH or HTTP/S).
-Dependencies can be specified to be installed before starting the daemon.

-#.
-The daemon can be thought of as a "Python object server," holding key-value pairs of names and Python objects in memory,
-   and exposing an HTTP API to call methods on those objects by name.
+* The daemon can be thought of as a "Python object server," holding key-value pairs of names and Python objects in memory (objects you will dispatch to it in the next step), and exposing an HTTP API to call methods on those objects by name.
-#.
-By default, objects are held in a single default worker process but can be sent to other worker processes,
-   including on other nodes in the cluster, to achieve powerful parallelism out of the box.
+* By default, objects are held in a single default worker process but can be sent to other worker processes, including on other nodes in the cluster, to achieve powerful parallelism out of the box.
-#.
-If a request is made to GET http://myserver:32300/my_object/my_method, the daemon will look up the object named "my_object,"
-   issue an instruction for its worker to call the method "my_method" on it, and return the result.
+* When the object is used, and there is a ``GET http://myserver:32300/my_object/my_method``, the daemon will look up the object named "my_object," issue an instruction for its worker to call the method "my_method" on it, and return the result.
-#.
-The HTTP server and workers can handle thousands of concurrent calls per second, and have similar latency to Flask under most conditions.
+* The HTTP server and workers can handle thousands of concurrent calls per second, and have similar latency to Flask under most conditions.

 2. Dispatch Your Code
 ^^^^^^^^^^^^^^^^^^^^^^
 Once you have established a connection to compute, the development pattern is to continuously dispatch code to the cluster and execute it there.
 You are doing local-like execution and debug, but with the power of the remote compute.
-Runhouse is agnostic to whether you dispatch using a notebook or a script (dispatch should live within a ``if __name__ == "__main__":`` block).
+Runhouse is agnostic to whether you dispatch using a Notebook or run directly from a Python script (dispatch should live within a ``if __name__ == "__main__":`` block in a script).

 Specifically to do the dispatch, you wrap your local function with ``rh.function()`` or class with ``rh.module()``.
 For functions, you can call them directly as if they were local functions.
 For modules, you instantiate a remote instance of the object which is stateful; you can access this remote object by name and make multi-threaded calls to its methods.

-The Runhouse client library extracts the path, module name, and importable name from the function or class.
-If the function or class is defined in the local code, the repository or package is rsynced to the cluster.
+For the function or class defined in the local code, that repository or package is rsynced to the cluster.
 An instruction containing the import path is then sent to the cluster to construct the function or class in a specific worker, and it is upserted into the key-value store.
 We avoid serializing code and strongly discourage it, as code serialization often leads to versioning mismatch errors between local and remote package versions.

 After deploying the object is deployed to the server, the Runhouse Python client returns a local callable stub which behaves like the original object but forwards method calls over HTTP to the remote object on the cluster.

 .. code:: python